Updated:

 What is the Curtain Haircut?

-The curtain haircut is a long fringe parted in the middle or sometimes on the side.
+The curtain haircut is a longer fringe parted in the middle or slightly off-centre.
 The split resembles a curtain, hence the name.
-We love this style because it’s versatile and complements a wide range of hair types and face shapes.
+We love this style because it is versatile, easy to personalise and works across a wide range of hair types and face shapes.

-When styling a middle part, it helps to understand what’s trending.
 The look blends short and long elements, so you can borrow from both.
-For example, you might take a taper fade from the shorter end of the spectrum and keep the nape and temple areas tight before graduating the length upward.
+You might take a taper fade from the shorter end of the spectrum and keep the nape and temple areas tight before graduating the length upward.
 Or you might lean into a longer cut, brushing the hair back and letting it fall naturally into a loose middle part for extra texture.
-Whatever your preference, the middle part hairstyle for men is firmly back.

 Like most things in fashion, hairstyles are cyclical.
 In the 1920s, the curtains hairstyle was considered a dapper, modern approach to men’s grooming, especially when paired with pomade.
 The popularity faded mid-century, but the look returned in the 1990s alongside baggy fits and laid-back streetwear.